 Patch properties within each class:

 Patch properties describe local-scale heterogeneity and the size and shape of individual vegetation patches.
-For this study, we selected metrics which have been shown to be consistent across many different landscapes (Cushman et al., 2008):
+For this study, we used metrics which have been shown to be consistent across many different landscapes (Cushman et al., 2008):

 Largest patch percent area (LPI) gives the percent of the total vegetated area taken up by the largest contiguous vegetation patch within each vegetation class.
 This metric gives an idea of the maximum area dominated by a single type of overstory.